 Adjust the distance and angle between the eye tracker and patient so that the target marker, head distance, pupil, and corneal reflection are marked as ready.
 This is shown in green in the eye tracking software.
 Click on the eye to be recorded and set the sampling rate to 500 hertz [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent adjusts the distance and angle between the eye tracker and patient so that the target marker, head distance, pupil, and corneal reflection are marked as ready.
 Talent uses cursor to point out the green rectangle showing it is ready.
 Then talent clicks on the eye to be recorded and sets the sampling rate to 500 hertz.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming (no screen capture is possible on this system, special operating system).

 Use the auto-adjustment of pupil and corneal reflection threshold [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent uses the auto-adjustment of pupil and corneal reflection threshold.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming.

 For patients wearing glasses, adjust the position and/or angle of the illuminator and camera so that reflections from the glass will not interfere with pupil acquisition.
 Authors – were you planning on testing on a patient with glasses in order to demonstrate this?
+No, we will demonstrate with a “patient” without glasses.

 Calibrate the eye tracker with the built-in 9-point grid method at the beginning of each block.
 Confirm that eye positions register nicely as a 9-point grid.
 Otherwise, redo calibration [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent calibrates the eye tracker with the built-in 9-point grid method at the beginning of each block.
 Talent confirms that eye positions (shown as “+”) register nicely as a 9-point grid.
 Otherwise, redo calibration.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming.

 Accept the calibration and do validation.
 Accept the validation if the maximal validation error is less than 2 degrees and the average validation error is less than 1 degree.
 Otherwise, redo validation.
 Do drift correction and proceed to the actual experiment [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent accepts the calibration and does the validation.
 Then talent accepts the validation with a maximal validation error of < 2° and an average validation error of < 1°.
 Then talent does the drift correction.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming.

 Task